 A recent estimate shows that the market for robots and artificial intelligence solutions will grow to EUR 142 billion by 2020.
 The combined economic impact of the automation of knowledge, work, robots and autonomous vehicles is estimated to reach between EUR 6.5 trillion and EUR 12 trillion annually by 2025, including gains in productivity and benefits in areas such as healthcare and security.

-Use of artificial intelligence in different technological solutions can lead, for example, to fewer fatalities on roads, smarter use of resources such as energy and water, less pesticide use on forms, and a more competitive manufacturing sector.
+Use of artificial intelligence in different technological solutions can lead, for example, to fewer fatalities on roads, smarter use of resources such as energy and water, less pesticide use on farms, and a more competitive manufacturing sector.
 In healthcare, robots already help with higher precision in surgery, among other tasks.
 They also assist in dangerous situations, for example in rescue operations following earthquakes or nuclear disasters.

 The European Union needs to build on its scientific and industrial strengths, as well on its innovative startups, to be in a leading position in the development of artificial intelligence technologies, platforms, and applications.
 In this regard, the European Union is funding projects aiming to ensure that humans can work and interact with robots in the safest and best possible way and the Commission will continue to monitor the opportunities and challenges brought by artificial intelligence solutions.